Code-Institute-Submissions/my-milestone-project/README.md

 describe the header - the header is for the title and for the bits of code that are important.
 You will have a header for all 3 catagories, for example
 1. images
 1. website links

-body of the home page - the body of the home page is for the content you want on your home page, for example
 1. tournaments
+1. home page
 1. contact support

+body of the home page - the body of the home page is for the content you want on your home page, for example
+1. a link to tournaments
+1. a link to contact support
 1. images
 1. game stratagy
 1. code of conduct
+1. and information on the game

 body of contact support page - the body of the contact support page is for the players of rocket league that have trouble with the game, for example
 1. not able to load game